Welcome to the Industrial Heritage Network NORTH WEST (IHNNW) page!

 We had a great meeting on the 6th June at the National Waterways Museum in Ellesmere Port.
 Take a look at the agenda here, read about our discussions about empowering collections here and do get in touch if you’d like to join us!

-Our next meeting will take place at the British Commercial Vehicle Museum in November this year – watch the space for more details!
+Our next meeting will take place at the British Commercial Vehicle Museum in Spring next year – watch the space for more details!

 The Association for Industrial Archaeology (AIA) is the national organisation for Britain.
 The AIA encourages and promotes the public benefit of the study of, and research in, the archaeology of industry and the industrial period, and promotes education in the identification, recognition and conservation of the industrial heritage.
 The Association funds Restoration Grants; awards cash prizes for research and publications; sponsors new research; lobbies bodies concerned with legislation, planning and funding; unites individuals, local societies, academics and field professionals; represents industrial archaeology nationally and internationally; runs conferences and practical workshops; publishes a biannual academic journal, Industrial Archaeology Review, and a quarterly newsletter, Industrial Archaeology News.